Blue's Clues: Premiere and later history

-Blue's Clues premiered in the U.S. on September 8, 1996.
+Blue's Clues premiered in the United States on September 8, 1996.
 The premiere was the highest-rated premiere of any Nickelodeon program, and the show became crucial to the network's growth.
 Scholar Norma Pecora called Blue's Clues the "cornerstone" of Nickelodeon's educational programming.
 By the end of 1997, it was the highest-rated show for preschoolers on commercial television, and was the third-highest rated show behind children's public television shows; Barney & Friends and Arthur.
-Within 18 months of its premiere, Blue's Clues was as well known among the parents of preschoolers as more established children's shows such as Sesame Street and Barney.
+Within 18 months of its premiere, Blue's Clues was as well known among the parents of preschoolers as more established children's shows such as Sesame Street and Barney & Friends.
 In 2002, Tracy reported that it was one of the highest-rated shows for preschoolers, was preschool children and their parents' favorite cable preschool program, was viewed by approximately 13.7 million viewers each week, and aired in about 60 countries.

 In 2000, after 75 episodes, with "no fanfare" and no announcement from Nickelodeon, co-creator and co-producer Todd Kessler left Blue's Clues and the network to pursue other projects.
 He told The New York Times that he had "no hard feelings" regarding his departure.
 Kessler continued to be listed as an executive producer for the run of the show and for any future spin-offs.
 Also in 2000, CBS, which was also owned by Viacom, began airing the show as part of the centerpiece of its Saturday and Sunday morning children's programming.
 In 2004, Blue's Clues stopped production, which Santomero called "devastating", although it continued to air on Nickelodeon, and a spin-off, Blue's Room, was launched in the same year.
 It featured puppets, as well as the original show's second host.
-Blue's Clues celebrated its 10-year anniversary in 2006 with a prime time special and the release of a DVD entitled "Blues Biggest Stories", which consisted of eight half-hour episodes spanning the show's history.
+Blue's Clues celebrated its 10-year anniversary in 2006 with a prime time special and the release of a DVD entitled "Blue's Biggest Stories", which consisted of eight half-hour episodes spanning the show's history.

 In November 2019, a reboot of Blue's Clues premiered.
-The show, called Blue's Clues & You!, is hosted by Joshua Dela Cruz and features many of the same characters in the original show.
+The show, called Blue's Clues & You!, is hosted by Josh Dela Cruz and features many of the same characters in the original show.
 Steve Burns, the original show's first host, serves as a writer and director on the new show; he has also made guest appearances, along with the original show's second host Donovan Patton, and participated in the casting of Dela Cruz.